broadinstitute/gumbo_client/README.md

 # also make sure you've authentication via "gcloud auth login" if you haven't already
 ```

-And then you can bump the version of the package:
+And then you can navigate into the package directory and bump the version of the package.
+For example:
 ```
+cd gumbo-rest-client/
 poetry version patch
 ```